-Asset Management firms wishing to establish themselves in Gibraltar have the option of establishing themselves as a firm under the Financial Services (Markets in Financial Instruments) Act 2006, or the Financial Services (Alternative Investment Fund Managers) Act 2013.
+Asset Management firms wishing to base themselves in Gibraltar have the option of establishing themselves as a firm under the Financial Services (Markets in Financial Instruments) Act 2006, or the Financial Services (Alternative Investment Fund Managers) Act 2013.

 Under the Financial Services (Markets in Financial Instruments) Act 2006 there are three different categories of authorisation by the Financial Services Commission (FSC);